 We primarily do ceremonies on the grass under the shade of the coconut trees as this makes for great lighting but, we can do ceremonies on the sand between the grass spots and may do so for large groups and late afternoon weddings.

 Weekends (Saturday and Sunday) are available in the morning at 9 am and 10 am only.
+The area gets too busy after that and parking is impossible.

 Note: If you are staying at the Kahala Hotel, let us know.
 The spot we like to use is a short walk down the beach and we can meet you there, instead of meeting at Waialae Beach Park.